-The new ‘Get Ready For Brexit’ campaign has launched.
-Find out here what you need to do to get ready.
+Find out here what you need to do to prepare your business for Brexit.
 When the UK leaves the EU, there will likely be changes that affect you, to find out more and to make sure that you are prepared.

 Check what you need to do for the type of goods you import or export: